-- a.
-Alternating current and direct current.

-- b.
-Constant potential and constant current.

-- c.
-High voltage and low voltage.

-a.
-Alternating current is used for transmission, and for general distribution with the exception of the centers of large cities; direct current is usually applied for railroading.
-For power distribution, both forms of current are used; in electrochemistry, direct current must be used for electrolytic work, while for electric furnace work alternating current is preferable.
+- (a) Alternating current and direct current. - (b) Constant potential and constant current. - (c) High voltage and low voltage. - (a) Alternating current is used for transmission, and for general distribution with the exception of the centers of large cities; direct current is usually applied for railroading.
+For power distribution, both forms of current are used; in electrochemistry, direct current must be used for electrolytic work, while for electric-furnace work alternating current is preferable.

 The two standard frequencies of alternating current are 60 cycles and 25 cycles.
-The former is used for general distribution for lighting and power, the latter for conversion to direct current, for alternating current railways, and for large powers.
-In England and on the continent, 50 cycles is standard frequency.
+The former is used for general distribution for lighting and power, the latter is often preferred for conversion to direct current, for alternating-current railways, and for large powers.

+In Europe 50 cycles is standard frequency.
 This frequency still survives in this country in Southern California, where it was introduced before 60 cycles was standard.

-The frequencies of 125 to 140 cycles, which were standard in the very early days, 20 years ago, have disappeared.
+The frequencies of 125 to 140 cycles, which were standard in the very early days, 30 years ago, have disappeared.

-The frequency of 40 cycles, which once was introduced as compromise between 60 and 25 cycles is rapidly disappearing, as it is somewhat low for general distribution, and higher than desirable for conversion to direct current.
-It was largely used also for power distribution in mills and factories as the lowest frequency at which arc and incandescent lighting is still feasible; for the reason that 40 cycle generators driven by slow speed reciprocating engines are more easily operated in parallel, due to the lower number of poles.
-With the development of the steam turbine as high speed prime mover, the conditions in this respect have been reversed, and 60 cycles is more convenient, giving more poles at the same generator speed, and so less power per pole.
+The frequency of 40 cycles, which once was introduced as compromise between 60 and 25 cycles, is rapidly disappearing, as it is somewhat low for general distribution, and higher than desirable for conversion to direct current.
+It was largely used also for power distribution in mills and factories as the lowest frequency at which arc and incandescent lighting is still feasible; for the reason that 40-cycle generators driven by slow-speed reciprocating engines are more easily operated in parallel, due to the lower number of poles.
+With the development of the steam turbine as high-speed prime mover, the conditions in this respect have been reversed, and 60 cycles is more convenient, giving higher turbine speeds: 1800 and 3600 revolutions respectively with the four-polar and bipolar 60-cycle machine, against 750 and 1500 revolutions at 25 cycles, and thereby higher steam economy and lower cost of the turbo-alternator, except in very large sizes.

-Sundry odd frequencies, as 30 cycles, 33 cycles, 66 cycles, which were attempted at some points, especially in the early days, have not spread; and frequencies below 25 cycles, as 15 cycles and 8 cycles, as proposed for railroading, have not proved of sufficient advantage-at least not yet-so that in general, in the design of an electric system, only the two standard frequencies, 25 and 60 cycles, come into consideration.
+Sundry odd frequencies, as 30 cycles, 33 cycles, 66 cycles, which were attempted at some points, especially in the early days, have not spread; and frequencies below 25 cycles, as 15 cycles and 8 cycles, as proposed for railroading, have not proved of sufficient advantage so that in general, in the design of an electric system, only the two standard frequencies, 25 and 60 cycles, come into consideration.
+At present, the tendency is strongly towards 60 cycles, and the use of 60 cycles is extending more rapidly than that of 25 cycles, especially since fairly good 60-cycle converters have been accomplished.

-b.
-Constant current, either alternating or direct, that is, a current of constant amperage, varying in voltage with the load, is mostly used for street lighting by arc lamps; for all other purposes, constant potential is employed.

-c.
-For long distance transmission, the highest permissible voltage is used; for primary distribution by alternating current, 2200 volts, that is, voltages between 2000 and 2600; for alternating current secondary distribution, and direct current distribution, 220 to 260 volts, and for direct current railroading, 550 to 600 volts.

-1. GENERAL DISTRIBUTION FOR LIGHTING AND POWER.

-In general distribution for lighting and power, direct current and 60 cycles alternating current are available.
-25 cycles alternating current is not well suited, since it does not permit arc lighting, and for incandescent lighting it is just at the limit, where under some conditions and with some generator waves, flickering shows, while with others it does not show appreciably.
+- (b) Constant current, either alternating or direct, that is, a current of constant amperage, varying in voltage with the load, is mostly used for street lighting by arc lamps and by series incandescent lamps; for all other purposes, constant potential is employed. - (c) For long-distance transmission, the highest permissible voltage is used; for primary distribution by alternating current, 2200 volts, that is, voltages between 2000 and 2600; for alternating-current secondary distribution, and direct-current distribution, 220 to 260 volts and occasionally twice this voltage, and for direct-current railroading, 550 to 600 volts, and occasionally 1200, 1800 and even 2400 and 5000 volts; for alternating-current railroading usually 11,000 volts. - In general Distribution for Lighting and Power.- In general distribution for lighting and power, direct current and 60 cycles alternating current are available.
+Twenty-five cycles alternating current is not well suited, since it does not permit are lighting, and for incandescent lighting it is just at the limit, where under some conditions and with some generator waves, flickering shows, while with others it does not show appreciably.

-Fig. 1 ------ ---